willcrisis/grails-bintray-upload-plugin/README.md

 Usage
 -----
 Configure everything as you would with the release plugin, but instead of calling `maven-deploy` or `publish-plugin`, call `upload-to-bintray`.
 By default, if conditions are not met, the script throws an exception.
-You change the flag `-failOnBadCondition` to `true` to have it just log the conditions that were not met.
+You can change the flag `-failOnBadCondition` to `true` to have it just log the conditions that were not met and not exit with an error.